Gregjarvez/mrgregory.dev/src/pages/articles/typescript-data-derived-types/index.md

 Imagine having to type all the other property names and respective values to make this possible, **keyof** to the rescue.

 If you are unfamiliar with `&`, it is called the [intersection type](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#35-intersection-types) operator, say `object.assign()` 😄.
 `AxiosRequestConfig[property]` spooky ey ?
-This is call [indexed accessed query or lookup type](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html#example-1), similar to querying an object literal, it returns the property value.
+This is call [indexed access or lookup types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html#example-1), similar to querying an object literal, it returns the property value.
 We will dissect this further down.
 Stay put.

 **Let's look at another example.**